 - A. The Agency will evaluate financing for each capital project on a case-by-case basis.
 The Agency will seek to pay for all capital projects from current revenues, federal grants and assistance programs and available reserves prior to or in combination with the use of debt. - B. The Agency will seek to issue debt only in the case where there is an identified source of repayment.
-Bonds will be issued to the extent that (i) projected fixed revenues are sufficient to pay for the proposed debt service together with all existing debt service covered by such fixed revenues, or (ii) additional projected revenues have been identified as a source of repayment in an amount sufficient to pay for the proposed debt. - C. Debt issuance for a capital project will not be considered unless such issuance has been incorporated into the capital improvement plan (Long Range Financial Plan). - D.-The Agency shall issue a request for proposal for underwriting services prior to the issuance or refunding of bonds. may designate a pool of qualified investment banking firms (or underwriters).
+Bonds will be issued to the extent that (i) projected fixed revenues are sufficient to pay for the proposed debt service together with all existing debt service covered by such fixed revenues, or (ii) additional projected revenues have been identified as a source of repayment in an amount sufficient to pay for the proposed debt. - C. Debt issuance for a capital project will not be considered unless such issuance has been incorporated into the capital improvement plan (Long Range Financial Plan). - D. The Agency may designate a pool of qualified investment banking firms (or underwriters).
 The pools may be used for designating underwriting syndicates for a period extending through April 30, 2014.
 The Finance Division may terminate or extend the pools at any time prior to this date.
 The Finance Division may also periodically update the pools of underwriters, including the addition of firms that may submit their qualifications after the initial deadline.
 In addition, the Finance Division may request additional information or additional qualifications at any time from firms in the pools of underwriters.
 Expiration of the underwriting pool will not affect any previously designated syndicate(s) with which there are active negotiations for a bond sale.